-Departure: 07 Dec 2020 From: Cruise line: Silversea Cruises Cruise Ship: Silver Spirit.
+Departure: 03 May 2022 From: Cruise line: Silversea Cruises Cruise Ship: Silver Explorer.

-12 Night Cruise sailing from Colombo to Singapore aboard Silver Spirit.
+16 Night Cruise sailing from Colombo Sri Lanka onboard Silver Explorer

 Colombo is the largest city on the island of Sri Lanka.
 It is noisy, frenetic, but is relatively easy city to find your way around.
 To the north is the Fort district, the country's business centre, which has department stores, book shops, airline offices and is the site of the Central Bank, The World Trade Centre twin towers.
 There are also ample sights such as the clock tower, a former lighthouse, the president's residence (known by incorrigible traditionalists as Queen's House), and a cluster of colonial buildings which lend the district an aura of bygone Empire.